 - When you travel, take a small flashlight to help you look for bed bugs

-- When you return from a trip, wash all of your clothes – even those that have not been worn – in hot water to ensure that any bed bugs that may have made it that far are not placed into your drawers/close.
+- When you return from a trip, wash all of your clothes – even those that have not been worn – in hot water to ensure that any bed bugs that may have made it that far are not placed into your drawers/closet.

 Applying high heat is the most effective method to terminate a bed bug infestation than using chemical applications.
 The use of chemicals on a bed bug infestation requires multiple applications.
 Whereas, bed bugs simply cannot survive at extreme temperatures making heat a better treatment option.

 Bed bugs are hard to see, so if you think you have bed bugs, call a pest management professional.
 Bed bug infestations can be a real nuisance to deal with.
 To take care of an infestations, it’s important to know what these pests look like, how to identify bites, and what potential risks are associated with bites.
 Thankfully, getting rid of bed bugs is as easy as calling a Sigma Pest Control technician.
 If you find that you have a bed bug infestation, be sure to call a Sigma Pest Control technician for efficient, professional, and effective pest control services.